flo-stilz/3D-Visual-Grounding-with-Transformers/README.md

 ## Results
 To reproduce our results we provide the following commands along with the results.
 The pretrained models should be in the outputs folder.
+We have implemented a chunking mechanism which significantly reduced the training time compared to the normal ScanRefer.
+The training of the baseline model takes around 4 hours on a current GPU (NVIDIA Tesla T4).

 <table>
     <col>